Napoleon's Greatest Military Victories and Defeats: A Tale of Genius and Overreach

 Casualties & Losses: 44,000-52,000

-The Battle of Borodino was one of the Napoleonic Wars’ bloodiest and most contentious encounters.
-Marked as a pyrrhic victory for Napoleon Bonaparte, this battle paved the way for the capture of Moscow but ultimately failed to compel the Russian Empire to capitulate.
+The Battle of Borodino was one of the bloodiest and most controversial of the Napoleonic Wars.
+This pyrrhic victory for Napoleon Bonaparte led to the French capture of Moscow, but it did not force the Russian Empire to surrender.

 The Road to Borodino

-In the summer of 1812, a definitive engagement became inevitable as Napoleon’s Grande Armée advanced deep into Russian territory.
-The French Emperor sought a decisive victory that would force Tsar Alexander I to negotiate.
-The Russian army, led by General Mikhail Kutuzov, stood at Borodino, about 70 miles west of Moscow.
-The battle was the climax of Napoleon’s Russian campaign, a gamble for a quick end to the invasion.
+In the summer of 1812, a set-piece battle became inevitable as Napoleon’s Grande Armée pushed deep into Russia.
+The French Emperor sought a decision that would bring Tsar Alexander I to the negotiating table.
+The Russian army under General Mikhail Kutuzov awaited at Borodino, 70 miles west of Moscow.
+It was the climax of Napoleon’s Russian campaign, a gamble for an early end to the invasion.

 The Battlefield and Its Challenges